jrabbott/manual-of-me/sections/collaboration.md

 # Collaboration

-* **Delegation:** I am acutely aware of my weaknesses.
-I excel at delegating administrative or linear tasks so I can focus on my "zone of genius"—strategy and problem-solving.
+* **Asking for help:** I know what I am bad at.
+I am good at asking others to handle the reading or writing tasks so I can focus on strategy and problem-solving.
-* **Independence:** I am comfortable working alone.
-I often prefer to work independently rather than in a dependent team role.
+* **Working alone:** I am happy working by myself.
+I prefer to be independent rather than relying on a big team for everything.
-* **Leadership:** I provide a strong leadership position and focus people on an agreed way forward.
+* **Leading:** I am good at taking charge and helping a group agree on a plan.
-* **Socializing:** I find "very social" team environments draining.
-I prefer professional relationships over "forced fun".
+* **Socializing:** Too much socializing makes me tired.
+I prefer work to be about work, rather than "forced fun."

 [⬅ Back to Home](../index.md)